nejyeah/DeepPicker-python/README.md

 # DeepPicker

-More details about 'DeepPicker', please refer to the paper [DeepPicker](https://arxiv.org/abs/1605.01838).
+For more details about 'DeepPicker', please refer to the paper [DeepPicker](https://arxiv.org/abs/1605.01838).
 This is the python version based on [TensorFlow](https://www.tensorflow.org/).
 It only supports Ubuntu 12.0+, centOS 7.0+, and RHEL 7.0+.

 ## 1. Install TensorFlow
-Please refer to the website of [Tensorflow](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html#virtualenv-installation) to install it.
+Please refer to the website of [Tensorflow](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html#virtualenv-installation) for installation.
 CUDA-Toolkit 7.5 is required to install the GPU version.
-There are 5 different ways to install tensorflow, and "Virtualenv install" is recommended for not impacting any existing Python programs on your machine.
+There are 5 different ways to install tensorflow, and "Virtualenv install" is recommended for not impacting any existing Python program on your machine.

 ## 2. Install other python packages